 5. Balancing a Ledger Account

 At the end of an accounting period, each ledger account must be balanced.
-This involves totaling the debit and credit sides to determine the closing balance:
+Balancing involves totaling the debit and credit sides and determining the closing balance.

 6. Importance of Proper Ledger Account Formatting